awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2c_kpi_dashboard.md

     ------------ | -------------
     \<Account_ID> | AWS Account ID where the dashboard will be deployed
     \<Region> | [Region Code](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) where the dashboard will be deployed (Example eu-west-1)
-    \<DatasetID> | Replace with Dataset ID's from the datasets you created in the Preparing Quicksight section **NOTE:** There are 6 unique Dataset IDs
+    \<DatasetID> | Replace with Dataset ID's from the datasets you created in the Preparing QuickSight section **NOTE:** There are 6 unique Dataset IDs

 3. Pull the latest published version of the dashboard template.
 Example for KPI Dashboard below: